 In addition, our bilingual staff can offer family consultations to discuss the program, assessment results, and curriculum.
 Family involvement is of paramount importance to assist in continuity between skills performed across settings.

-Provide clinical supervision to non-profit organizations that require Board Certified or licensed clinical personnel to supervise Board Certified or license eligible staff (e.g., Associate MFTs, BCBA and BCaBA supervisees).
+Motiva Associates provides clinical supervision to non-profit organizations that require Board Certified or licensed clinical personnel to supervise Board Certification or license eligible staff (e.g., Associate MFTs, BCBA supervisees and BCaBA supervisees).

 Creating/Implementing the use of Task Analysis

-The task analysis training defines what they are, which skills can be taught appropriately using this strategy, and how to implement a task analysis at school and at home.
-Types of task analysis, concepts of chaining and shaping behavior and issues of reinforcement are emphasized in this training.
+This training introduces the Task Analysis as an intervention strategy including defining what it is, which skills can be taught appropriately using this strategy, and how to implement a task analysis at school and at home.
+Types of task analyses, concepts of chaining and shaping behavior and issues of reinforcement are emphasized in this training.

 This is a comprehensive presentation on how to develop a functional analysis of behavior as well as how to develop and carry out a behavior intervention plan.